 At the centre of any organisation is the human resources (HR) function.
 The HR department focuses on identifying, hiring and retaining people with the right skill sets and qualities to execute the organisation’s strategy and achieve its goals.
-Given the importance of the HR function, it is an important player in the organisation’s compliance structure.
+Given the importance of HR compliance, it is an important player in the organisation’s compliance structure.

 Organisations are governed by numerous laws and regulations spanning employment relationship.
-HR compliance, hence, becomes one of the most important aspects of an organisation where compliance control and compliance management is an absolute necessity.
+HR compliances, hence, becomes one of the most important aspects of an organisation where compliance control and compliance management is an absolute necessity.
 Compliance breaches can become very costly in terms of money, reputation and more.

 To start with compliance management in HR practices, there are fair labour regulations in every country, state and sector that offer mandatory regulations and guidelines on minimum wages, working conditions, leave policies, maternity leave, employee rights, overtime pay, allowances, gratuity etc.

 A breach in any of the stated aspects can be hazardous to the organisation.
 So, how does one go about creating and executing HR compliance?
 There should be a detailed process that defines both individual and group behaviour to ensure the organisation’s laws and policies are followed.
-During the time of on boarding an employee, he or she should be given the walk through of these laws, policies, penalties and practices by the HR team.
+During the time of onboarding an employee, he or she should be given the walkthrough of these laws, policies, penalties and practices by the HR team.
 Merely writing and signing policies gets you nowhere.
 Established policies must be effectively communicated periodically.